usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-Some commenters suggested that the Department should require public entities to ensure that they are meeting title II’s effective communication standard—which requires that public entities ensure that their communications with individuals with disabilities are as effective as their communications with others 59 —rather than requiring compliance with a specific technical standard for accessibility.
+Some commenters suggested that the Department should require public entities to ensure that they are meeting title II’s effective communication standard—which requires that public entities ensure that their communications with individuals with disabilities are as effective as their communications with others {% fn 59 %} —rather than requiring compliance with a specific technical standard for accessibility.
 One such commenter also suggested that the Department rely on conformance to WCAG only as a safe harbor—as a way to show that the entity complies with the effective communication standard.
-The Department believes that adopting into subpart H of this part the effective communication standard, which is already required under the existing title II regulation, 60 would not meaningfully help ensure access for individuals with disabilities or provide clarity for public entities in terms of what specifically public entities must do to ensure that their web content and mobile apps are accessible.
+The Department believes that adopting into subpart H of this part the effective communication standard, which is already required under the existing title II regulation, {% fn 60 %}
+would not meaningfully help ensure access for individuals with disabilities or provide clarity for public entities in terms of what specifically public entities must do to ensure that their web content and mobile apps are accessible.
 As previously mentioned,